tomkaboris/linux_playground/linux-command.md

 1. CAT(concatenate) command is very frequently used in Linux.
 It reads data from the file and gives its content as output.

     [examples]
-    - To view a single file
+    - To view a single file \n
     `cat file.txt`
     - To view multiple files
     `cat file1.txt file2.txt`